What is Preventive Maintenance?

 6. State of the art analytics and interactive reports to monitor preventive maintenance compliance, cost of preventive maintenance, horizontal deployments and more.

-With MaintWiz there are no entry or exit costs.
-It’s offered on a monthly subscription basis.
+With MaintWiz industry 4.0 CMMS, there are no entry or exit costs.
+It’s offered as a Software-as-a-Service (Cloud based CMMS) on a monthly subscription basis.
 Excel templates based data upload enables you to start quickly on Day 1.
 Experience the complete power with Zero Capital Investments and Zero Implementation Time.